Do Braces Hurt or Cause Any Pain? A Step-by-Step Guide About What to Expect

-Just a few weeks ago my 12 year old daughter got braces.
+Just a few weeks ago my 12-year-old daughter got braces.
 Like most people, she was pretty nervous about what to expect.
-Naturally on the top of the list was whether or not putting them on would hurt and how she would feel afterwards.
-Of course I was there through the entire process, from beginning to end... with my camera much to her horror, I must add.
-So, let me walk you through the process to give you some insight about how it feels and what you can expect each step of the way...
+Naturally, on the top of the list was whether putting them on would hurt and how she would feel afterwards.
+Of course I was there through the entire process, from beginning to end... with my camera, much to her horror, I must add.
+So, let me walk you through the process to give you some insight about how it feels and what you can expect each step of the way.

 The first phase involves getting the right size bands to fit your teeth.
 The bands are metal rings and are cemented onto your molars for anchorage and strength.
 Basically, this will involve some trial and error and a lot of time with fingers in your mouth.
 If you have a hyper gag reflex, you could find this part a little uncomfortable.
 My daughter was just fine, however.

 You will have a rather large mouthpiece placed on the inside of the sides of your lips to keep your mouth open.
 And, no it doesn't hurt, but it just feels (and looks) a bit strange.
 They will also use suction tubes to keep your mouth dry.